An overview of IPF’s view on

 5. Customer Communications

-We are members of local sector associations and obey their codes of conducts and principles of responsible lending.
+We are members of 45 local business and sector associations in all our home credit and digital markets.
 We use our membership in sector associations for a dialogue with other credit providers and for transparent dealing with decision makers and regulators.
 We always operate in line with local legislation and cooperate with local regulatory bodies and consumer protection authorities.

 In our home credit markets we are members of the following associations: